Table of Contents

-Runflat Tyres Safer
+Bridgestone Runflat Tyres

 Later this side wall protection technology was used on the Porsche 959.
 Bridgestone called the new tyre the Potenza RE71.

-So, in the 1990s Bridgestone developed the TPMS,”Tyre Pressure Monitoring System” .
+So, in the 1990s, Bridgestone developed the TPMS, or ”Tyre Pressure Monitoring System” .
 This was to enable the driver to know when a tyre had lost pressure.
-Henceforth, a light on the dash would be light up when the tyre pressure dropped.
-Subsequently, warning the driver if a tyre goes flat.
+Henceforth, a light on the dash would light up when the tyre pressure dropped.
+Subsequently, warn the driver if a tyre goes flat.

 Runflat Tyres are Safer allowing the driver to carry on driving the car with a flat tyre.
+Bridgestone Runflat Tyres

-There are restrictions though.
+There are restrictions, though.
 Specifically, the car must be driven at 50 mph for a maximum distance of 50 miles.
-This enables the driver to drive the car to a safe stopping place.
-Explicitly, without the car swerving or deviating off course.
+This enables the driver to drive the car to a safe stopping place. explicitly, without the car swerving or deviating off course.
 Those cars that are fitted with this Runflat Tyres Safer system.
 Therefore, do not carry a jack or spare wheel !

 Some car makers will tell us that this makes the car lighter.
-Therefore more fuel efficient and so greener.
-In my opinion I feel that in general it is a good idea and makes the vehicles much safer.
-Significantly, if the car has a rapid loss of air (blowout).
-Say on a busy motorway.
-Of course with runflats the car will not deviate.
-Keeping it in a straight line,making driving with Runflat Tyres much Safer.
+As a result, it is more fuel-efficient and, thus, greener.
+In my opinion, I feel that, in general, it is a good idea and makes the vehicles much safer.
+Significantly, if the car experiences a sudden loss of air (blowout),.
+Assume you’re on a busy highway.
+Of course, with run-flats, the car will not deviate.
+Keeping it in a straight line makes driving with Runflat Tyres much safer.

 The odds of this happening though are not as high as the motorist having what I call a “normal puncture”,

-this is where the grey area is and this is what Bridgestone say…
+this is where the grey area is and this is what Bridgestone says…

 Before attempting a repair, consult the vehicle owner’s manual for restrictions.
-The vehicle manufacturer may restrict the use of repaired tires on its vehicles”…
+“The vehicle manufacturer may restrict the use of repaired tyres on its vehicles.”

 “In my opinion we would repair a runflat tyre only if the customer says that he has had a slight loss of pressure and we can find an object such as a screw or nail within the legal area of a normal tyre puncture for example ¾ of the tread width from the centre of the tread outwards and the tyre had not run whilst in a totally deflated state, we would have to take the drivers word for this, so we always take caution and inspect the tyre for any signs of running under inflated, such as

 Eric Roberts… https://www.pellonautocentre.com/runflat_tyres.htm